Dave Mustaine: 2010s

 The band would embark on several European shows in August, with Megadeth headlining the Wacken Open Air festival in Germany alongside Volbeat, Accept, and Alice Cooper.
 They would also headline that years Lokerse Feesten in Belgium, alongside Marilyn Manson and Alice Cooper.
 Megadeth also performed at that year's Summer Breeze Open Air festival, where Nuclear Blast celebrated their label's 30th anniversary, with the band co-headlining with Korn, Amon Amarth, Kreator and Heaven Shall Burn.
 Next was an appearance at the Bloodstock Open Air in Walton-on-Trent, co-headlining with Ghost and Amon Amarth.
 They would finish August with an appearance headlining the Elbriot festival in Hamburg, alongside Trivium and Hatebreed.
 Following this, Megadeth would tour North America in September alongside Scorpions on their "Crazy World Tour", named after the latter band's 1990 LP.

 In November, Mustaine joined the DJ roster for Gimme Radio, promoting his involvement with Megadeth as well as his favorite music and playlists on The Dave Mustaine Show.

+2020s

+Megadeth issued a press release in August 2025, announcing that the next album, Megadeth, would be the band's last and that it would launch a farewell tour in 2026.